-Banks and credit card companies use credit scores to decide whether to extend credit to you or provide a loan.
+Put aside some money each month to create an emergency fund that will cover all your living expenses for several months.
+Some experts suggest having six months of wages saved.
+This can protect you from getting into debt because of an extend credit to you or provide a loan.
 Anyone age eighteen or older can have a credit score, but many companies won't offer credit cards to anyone younger than twenty-one unless they have an authorized user, such as a parent, on the card account.